Sylius/Sylius/bundles/SyliusMailerBundle/your_first_email.rst

 Your First Email
 ================

-Let's say you want to send a notification to the website team when someone submits a new position to your move catalog website!
+Let's say you want to send a notification to the website team when someone submits a new position to your movie catalog website!

 You can do it in few simple steps: